harryremon/Starter/README.md

 # Usage

-Starter (No Parameters): Shows help command, same as "help", "h", or "?".
+`Starter` (No Parameters): Shows help command, same as "help", "h", or "?".

-Starter help / h / ? : Shows help command.
+`Starter help / h / ?` : Shows help command.

-Starter list : lists all reachable (indexable) applications on your machine.
+`Starter list` : lists all reachable (indexable) applications on your machine.

-Starter start [Application Name]: Starts an application, or shows a list of applications to choose from in case of multiple results.
+`Starter start [ApplicationName]`: Starts an application, or shows a list of applications to choose from in case of multiple results.

 # Desclaimers